 Severe weather can strike at any time and preparation is key to limiting damage.

-As supporters of the good work done by the NSW State Emergency Service (SES), NRMA wants to help you prepare yourself in the event of a storm - because what you do now can make a big difference when severe weather strikes.
+As supporters of the good work done by the NSW State Emergency Service (SES) and QLD State Emergency Service, NRMA wants to help you prepare yourself in the event of a storm - because what you do now can make a big difference when severe weather strikes.

 Check out our four point guide below.